arcticblizzard/Myridia/locations/yragath.md

 ## Geography

 Yragath is situated beneath a rugged mountainous region in Khorash, concealed behind a monumental entrance carved directly into the rocky cliffs.
 A long stone staircase descends from the surface, leading into the subterranean city, where the architecture of the city remains unseen to the outside world.
 Only the grand, intricately carved archway marks the entrance to this hidden metropolis, with few visitors ever knowing its location without guidance.
 Inside, the city is lit by bioluminescent flora, massive crystals embedded in the walls, and ancient dwarven engineering.
+The city is a beacon of innovation, where new techniques in metalworking and architecture are constantly developed and shared with the world.

 ---